idamoltke/LocalNgsRelate/README.md

 ## Run examples

 ### Making input data
-NB We describe how the data in the folder exampledata was made as an example of how input data to LocalNgsRelate can be made.
-Running the commands your self will take som time so feel free to skip that and simply jump to the description of how to run LocalNgsRelate below.
+Below we describe how the data in the folder exampledata was made as an example of how input data to LocalNgsRelate can be made.
+Running the commands yourself will take some time, so feel free to skip that and simply jump to the description of how to run LocalNgsRelate below.

 To make the example input files in exampldata we first downloaded bamfiles for 101 LWK samples sequenced to about 6x from here: